v. Shanghai

 At one point the Mrs. thought I was hitting on her man.
 I assured her there was nothing going on between us, and that he loved her unconditionally.
 He was very happy I said so.

-Due to my single rider status I rode many rides several times.
+Due to my solo status I rode many rides several times.
 In fact, I rode Grizzly Falls every time I walked by it, as I only had to wait 1 minute to get on.
 Only once did I feel compelled to use a fastpass and it was for Hyperspace Mountain... which I also rode several times.
 In short, being a single rider can be a big, fat WIN!
 You also get to stop, rest, and eat when and where you want.
 Which is a nice perk too.

 Similarly to the Anaheim park, Hong Kong Disney has Hyperspace Mountain.
 The Star Wars version of Space Mountain.
 I think it really does give a much needed kick to the old ride, and it's perfect for your inner (or outer) Star Wars geek.